VrushankGunjur/intern/README.md

-# Autonomous Startup Idea Agent
+# Intern Agent for Startup  Ideas

 An AI-powered agent that continuously generates, researches, and evaluates venture-backable startup ideas, saving the most promising ones as text files.